Milkshiift/GoofCord/README.md

 And if you want to compile it yourself, here's how:
 1. Install [Node.js](https://nodejs.dev) and [pnpm](https://pnpm.io/installation#using-npm)
 2. Grab the source code from the latest release.
-Getting it from the main branch is not recommended for stable experience.
+Getting it from the main branch is not recommended for a stable experience.
-3. Open the command line in the directory of the source code
+3. Open a command line in the directory of the source code
 4. Install the dependencies with `pnpm install`
 5. Package GoofCord with `pnpm run packageWindows` or `pnpm run packageLinux`
 6. Find your freshly compiled app in the `dist` folder.